-INFS050 Graphic Design (4)
+INFS050 Graphic Design (3)

 The module aims to introduce students to what graphic design is and the design process.
 The basic elements, principles and process of graphic design will be explored.
 This module allows students to learn how to apply the design basic to create graphic design solutions through the problem-solving approach.
 After successful completion of the module students are expected to use different typefaces, graphics, layout and special effects to communicate visually desired effects, type forms, create logos, business cards, brochures, newsletters, design simple web pages and edit digital graphic data.
 The module will provide a range of opportunities for creative problem solving within practical constraints.
-It also aims to develop students' abilities to become autonomous learners and so be prepared for associate and baccalaureate programs,
+It also aims to develop students' abilities to become autonomous learners and so be prepared for associate and baccalaureate programs.

-PSYC040 Everyday Psychology I (5)
+PSYC040 Everyday Psychology (3)

-This is an introduction to the fundamental principles of psychology, a scientific study of human behavioral and mental processes.
-Focuses will be put on the basic research, major theories, and applications of concepts to personal and social issues in daily lives.

-By the end of this course, students will have basic understanding of theories and research in psychology and knowledge of the difference between psychology the science and the common understanding of psychology as found in the media.
+This is an introduction course to the fundamental principles in psychology, discussed in context of personal and social issues that students may encounter in their daily lives.
+By the end of this course, students will have basic understanding of theories in development, personality, learning, memory, emotion, and social relations.
 More importantly, students will be able to appreciate the relevance of psychology in everyday life, and gain a better understanding and acceptance of self and others.